Why does our NDIS program work?

 We will help and check in with you for the first few weeks you have the dog and if needed accompany you to the vet (when needed).

 Goal: Social Engagement and Recreational time with dogs

 The core of this program is to get the participant out into the community working, training or walking a dog in public.
 You do not need to own a dog for this program; we can supply the dog.
 This program covers:

 Training a dog: In public or at home we will help teach all the basic and more advance commands.
 This covers private puppy classes to advance obedience training.

 Participant and dog walks: Yep, we’ve done heaps of bush and suburban walks.
 On the walks we will encourage social participation and awareness.

 Psychology visitation: We offer therapy dogs to help with private psychology appointments.
 We will explain the limits and capabilities of the dog to the mental health worker and give suggestions on possible actives.

-As of 30 June 2019, we have made the decision to de-register from NDIS until their payment system improves for registered providers.
+As of 30 June 2019, we have made the decision to de-register from NDIS until their process and policies improve for small business registered providers.
 We are however still happy to provide services to plan or self managed participants.
-Our hourly rate is $60.
+Our hourly rate is $70.